 The cover of the case contains two push-buttons which can be used for scanning through the displays of the feeder terminal.
-To reset the operation indicators of the protection and to use the local control push buttons of the control module, the front cover has to be opened.
+To reset the

 The cover is locked with two finger screws which can be sealed to prevent unauthorized access to the front panel.
 The rubber gasket between the cover and the collar ensures that the cover, too, complies with the IP54 requirements.
 The opening angle of the cover is 145°.